 - In fact, a lot of the show's comedy stems from Civvie making a bad pun or angering his guards and being punished for it.
 There are copious references to 'the cold room', being flayed for the duration of an ad spot, and electric shocks.
 It would be gruesome if Civvie never really reacted beyond the immediate moment of pain.

-- Bootstrapped Theme: "How'd I Do?" from the Rise of the Triad soundtrack, commonly used as his outro theme.
+- Bootstrapped Theme: "Here Boy" and "How'd I Do?" from the Rise of the Triad soundtrack, commonly used as his intro and outro themes.